Parker Gun Collectors Association Forums

 It should only apply to state that have a sales tax.
 Here in NH we do not have a sales or state income tax, so we should be able to purchase tax free.
 "Live free or Die"

-It's my understanding that Gunbroker adds sales tax to the auction closing price only if the buyer's state has a state sales tax, and it's added at that state's tax rate.
+It's my understanding that Gunbroker adds sales tax to the auction closing price only if the buyer's state has a state sales tax, and in that case it's added at that state's tax rate.

 That’s a legal requirement.
 No different than buying most items on-line nowadays.